-We have audited the accompanying consolidated financial statements of Hellenic Petroleum S.A. (the "Company") and its subsidiaries (together, the "Group"), set out in pages 7 to 59, which comprise the statement of financial position as of 31 December 2010 and the statement of comprehensive income, statement of changes in equity and cash flow statement for the year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Hellenic Petroleum S.A. (the "Company"), set out in pages 7 to 52, which comprise the statement of financial position as of 31 December 2010 and the statement of comprehensive income, statement of changes in equity and cash flow statement for the year then ended and a summary of significant accounting policies and other explanatory information.